-Many small businesses look at their website as a periodic capital expense that is made to either fill, or correct a gap in their marketing performance.
+Many small businesses view their website as a periodic capital expense to either fill or correct a gap in their marketing performance.

-Most often, the decision to invest is driven through the need for an initial solid web presence, or the recognition that an ‘old’ site is no longer delivering the results required.
+The decision to invest is driven by the need for an initial solid web presence, or the recognition that an ‘old’ or ‘outdated’ site is no longer delivering the required results.

-Whatever the motive is at the time of getting your new website built, it is important to realise that the initial build of a website is not the end of the matter.
-It would be nice to think that the job was complete, but the reality is that things don’t stay static, and decline will happen without ongoing action.
+Whatever the motive is at the time of getting your new website built, it is crucial to realise that the initial construction of a website is not the end of the matter.
+It would be great to think that the job was complete, but the reality is that things don’t stay static, and decline will begin without any ongoing web maintenance.

-Well, in the same way as when you stop going to the gym after a batch of exercise classes, your body starts to gradually decline, website performance also starts to decline after the short term benefits of the initial build have had their effect.
+Well, in the same way as when you take a break from the gym your body begins to gradually decline, website performance also starts to decline after the short-term benefits of the initial build have had their effect.
 This is why regular website maintenance is so important.

-In the business environment, new website builds experience a rise in performance level over the first few months (as the site first gets registered and ranked within Google), before reaching a plateau where nothing new is added to the site.
-After this point, decline gradually begins to set in (as Google recognise the site is no longer new or up to date).
+New websites experience a short-term rise in performance over their first few months when the site is first registered and ranked within Google’s algorithm, before reaching a plateau where nothing new is added to the site.
+After this point, decline gradually begins to set in, as Google’s algorithm now recognises the site is no longer new or up to date.

-There are a number of reasons this happens; some are listed below:
+There are a number of reasons, but we’ve listed the main ones below:

-- Google initially indexes the content on a new site as being, well, new… but it quickly identifies when nothing additional is added or refinements are not made.
-It ranks content to some level by its degree of currency, and older content carries less weight.
+- Google initially indexes content from a new site higher, as it’s, well, new!
+But it very quickly identifies when nothing additional is added, and refinements aren’t being made.
+It also ranks content to some level by how current it is, and older content carries less weight.

-- Depending on how well the website was initially built, it will have been aligned to the latest known preferences of Google and other search engines.
+- Depending on how well the website was initially built, it will have been aligned to the latest known search engine optimisations.
 As time passes, algorithms and other factors change, and the site becomes less compliant, affecting its ranking potential.

 What does website decline cause in terms of business results?